imlegend19/OpenCV-Planet/README.md

 7) Credit Card Number Recognition
 8) Canny image converter

 I have made the code quite self-explanatory.
-Any doubts regarding anything in my code please reach me through mu mail id which is "mahengandhi19@gmail.com" and I would answer your question as soon as possible.
+Any doubts regarding anything in my code please reach me through my mail id which is "mahengandhi19@gmail.com" and I would answer your question as soon as possible.

 ## My Future Projects: